RudraNilBasu/C-CPP-Codes/Programming-Tricks/ToAdd.md

 Checking odd or even without %
-Converting Decimal to binary by &
+Converting Decimal to binary by & (num&1 checking)